-The Churchill Centre site consists of two separate large tracts of land of 3 hectares (South) and 18 hectares (North) for a total of 21 hectares, strategically located on Churchill Rd, Kilburn in the inner northwest suburbs of Adelaide, 6kms from the CBD.
-Axiom has "ownership" of the land under a 97 year lease with the South Australian Government.
+The Churchill Centre project consists of two separate large tracts of land of 3 hectares (South) and 18 hectares (North) for a total of 21 hectares, strategically located on Churchill Rd, Kilburn in the inner northwest suburbs of Adelaide, 6kms from the CBD.
+Axiom has "ownership" of the land under a 97-year ground lease with the South Australian Government.
 The master plan for the two sites will result in a major retail destination servicing the needs of Adelaide's inner north western suburbs.
-The master plan will incorporate a mix of bulky goods and hardware tenancies, alongside a major supermarket, shopping centre and a mix of other exciting retail opportunities.
+The master plan incorporates a mix of large format retail and hardware tenancies, alongside a major supermarket, sub-regional shopping centre, Costco and a mix of other exciting retail opportunities.

-The Company considers this development as a key component to the success of the Company, being a major plank of the development and investment portfolio over the short to medium term.
+The Company continues to consider this development as a key component to the success of the Company, being a major plank of the development and investment portfolio over the short to medium term, and providing robust recurring income to the Group.

-The two distinct sites are referred to as Churchill Centre South and Churchill Centre North:
+The two distinct sites are referred to as Churchill Centre North and Churchill Centre South.